chriscdm/BV_API_Project/README.md

 # BV_API_Project
 Create an API to deliver song data in JSON format.
-My plan is to create a flask app and host it on Heroku.
+My plan is to create a flask app and host it using Heroku or another similar service.

-Initial commit containing only the Sqlite DB created from the script provided in the BV prompt.

-Tonight (3/13) I will be working on the creating the flask app
+Initial commit containing some preliminary work.
+I set up a virtual python 3 environment and installed the libraries I will need.
+Created the sqlite db from the script provided in the BV prompt and began working on the script for the app - in its current preliminary stage the app can only deliver the entire songs table in json format.